Introduction

 Data transfer violations explained

-Since China does not have an adequacy decision from the European Commission (unlike countries such as Canada, Japan, or the UK), TikTok was required to implement additional safeguards, typically through Standard Contractual Clauses (SCCs).
+Since China does not have an adequacy decision from the European Commission (unlike countries such as Canada, Japan, or the UK), TikTok was required to implement additional safeguards, typically through Standard Contractual Clauses (SCCs), to protect EEA personal data and user data to China.

-The regulator determined that TikTok did not adequately address the potential access that Chinese authorities might have to European user data under these laws.
-By failing to conduct a proper assessment, TikTok couldn't implement appropriate supplementary measures to protect the data.
+The regulator determined that TikTok did not adequately address the potential access that the Chinese government and authorities in the People's Republic of China might have to EEA users transferred data under these materially diverging laws.
+By failing to conduct a proper assessment and to verify, guarantee, and demonstrate the effectiveness of supplementary measures and SCCs, TikTok couldn’t implement appropriate safeguards to protect the data during TikTok's transfers of user data to China.

 Transparency breaches detailed